victordibia/peacasso/README.md

 - Step 1: **HuggingFace Access**

   Access to the diffusion model weights requires a HuggingFace model account and access token.
 Please create an account at [huggingface.co](https://huggingface.co/), get an [access token](https://huggingface.co/settings/tokens) and agree to the model terms [here](https://huggingface.co/CompVis/stable-diffusion-v1-4).
-Next, create a `HF_API_TOKEN` environment variable containing your token. `export HF_API_TOKEN=your_token`
+Next, create a `HF_API_TOKEN` environment variable containing your token. `export HF_API_TOKEN=your_token`.
+Note that the first time you run peacasso, the weights for the SD model are [cached locally](https://huggingface.co/transformers/v4.0.1/installation.html#caching-models) on your machine.

 - Step 2: **Verify Environment - Pythong 3.7+ and CUDA**
   Setup and verify that your python environment is `python 3.7` or higher (preferably, use Conda).
 Also verify that you have CUDA installed correctly (`torch.cuda.is_available()` is true) and your GPU has about [7GB of VRAM memory](https://stability.ai/blog/stable-diffusion-public-release).